mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 ### SSPACEPACE C COMBATOMBAT

-Clashes between spacecraft in Tr a v e l l e r take place over distances of thousands of kilometres and over long hours.
+Clashes between spacecraft in Tr a v e l l e r take place over distances of thousands of kilometers and over long hours.
 While a warship may sometimes fi nd itself desperately fi ring point-defence guns at a swarm of fi ghters buzzing around its hull many battles are slow, calculated affairs, with spears of brilliant light lancing out into the